Bachelor of Social Work (B.S.W.)

 You’ll begin the social work curriculum in your sophomore year.
 Courses are offered in a cohort style, which means you’ll take courses with the same group of students.
 Because you know everyone in your classes so well, a beneficial group dynamic and a positive learning environment result.

-Coursework covers social welfare and policy, direct practice, human behavior, diversity, research, and senior seminar.
+Coursework covers social welfare and policy, direct practice, human behavior, research, and senior seminar.
 You have a wide choice of electives, such as:

 - Marriage and the Family

 - Juvenile Delinquency

 - Social Psychology